DominikHrdonka/Horror_text_game/README.md

 #
 #
 # NOTES ON WHAT YET NEEDS TO BE DONE:::::
+#  - refactor the dialogue by using dictionary of dictionaries
+# - FINISH THE DIALOGUE!!!!
 #
-# - FINISH THE DIALOGUE!!!! going on with question_three etc.
-# - check whether the sink_without_scalpel changes properly after taking the scalpel
 #
 #
 #